Part Of: Neuroeconomics sequence

 These are called the Sensorimotor, Associative, and Limbic loops, based on their respective cortical afferents:

-The mesolimbic and nigrostriatal dopaminergic pathways, discussed above, directly map onto the Limbic and Sensorimotor/Associative loops, as follows:
+The mesolimbic and nigrostriatal dopaminergic pathways, discussed above, directly map onto the Limbic and Sensorimotor/Associative loops, respectively:

 All three circuits (direct, indirect, and hyperdirect) exist in all three loops (Nougaret et al, 2013); however, I omitted hyperdirect from the above for simplicity.